A Connecticut Nonprofit Organization dedicated to helping our first responders and veterans.

 Iphone pics 705.JPG

-Sandra Quinonez, Treasurer
+Sandra Quinonez, Board Treasurer

 Sandra joined the Bridgeport Police Department 17 years ago, and after graduating the academy, went to work in the Housing Unit for the Bridgeport Police Department.
 She has also served in the Tactical Narcotics Units (TNT) for an Undercover Officer (UC) and later worked for the Connecticut State Police State Wide Narcotics Unit.
 She has also been assigned to the Neighborhood Enforcement Team (NET), a strategic enforcement street team where we specifically worked for the Chief of Police and the Mayors office in high crime areas.